 Iterators for non-contiguous containers

-When the elements of a container are non-contiguous, using operator++ will advance the pointer to the address of where the next contiguous element would be, but there will be no valid element in that location.
+will advance the pointer to the address of where the next contiguous element would be, but there will be no valid element in that location.
 Dereferencing a pointer to an invalid element will result in undefined behavior.

-So how do we iterate through a container with non-contiguous elements (like std::list)?
-There are two challenges to solve here:
+So how do we iterate through a container with non-contiguous elements (like std::list

-1. We need some way to indicate that we’ve reached the end of the container and there are no more elements to iterate over (what end represents in the above example).
-In simple cases, we can just use nullptr to represent the end.
+- We need some way to indicate that we’ve reached the end of the container and there are no more elements to iterate over (what

-2. We need some way to advance our iterator to the next element.
+to represent the end. - We need some way to advance our iterator to the next element.
 This is the hard one.
 With an array, we know the elements are organized sequentially so we can just increment the address appropriately.
 With any other kind of container, how the elements of the container are organized is implementation-dependent.
 And that means how we advance to the next element is implementation-dependent as well.
 We’d probably want to write some function to do this.
 And that function would only work for the specific container type it was written for.

 The C++ standard library has a clever solution for the above:

-• In most cases, the iterator returned by begin() is not a pointer, but is a class that implements an iterator for that specific container.
+is not a pointer, but is a class that implements an iterator for that specific container. - The iterator class has an overloaded

-• The iterator class has an overloaded operator* that returns the current element, an overloaded operator++ that advances the iterator to the next element (in whatever way makes sense for the container), and overloaded operator==/operator!= that compares two iterators for equality.
+that advances the iterator to the next element (in whatever way makes sense for the container), and overloadedoperator==

-Let’s see how this works with std::list:
+Let’s see how this works with std::list

 #include <iostream>